Markandey-Vatsa/ToDoListBackend/README.md

 This is a backend RESTful API for a Todo List application built with Spring Boot.
 It uses Spring Security to handle authentication and authorization, ensuring secure access to user-specific todo items.
 Features

-    User registration and login with secure authentication (JWT / Basic Auth / OAuth2 - specify what you use)
+# User registration and login with secure authentication

-    CRUD operations on Todo items:
+# CRUD operations on Todo items:

-        Create a new todo
+# Create a new todo

-        Read (list) todos for authenticated user
+# Read (list) todos for authenticated user

-        Update existing todos
+# Update existing todos

-        Delete todos
+# Delete todos

-    Password encryption using BCrypt
+# Password encryption using BCrypt

-    Secure endpoints with Spring Security filters
+# Secure endpoints with Spring Security filters